Bambuhay

 Mark Sultan Gersava

-Mark Sultan Gersava is a multi-awarded social entrepreneur, climate change advocate, peace builder, innovator, Food Scientist and the Executive Member of the National Innovation Council.
+Mark Sultan Gersava is a social entrepreneur, climate change advocate, peace builder, innovator, Food Scientist and the Executive Member of the National Innovation Council.
 He has more than 15 years of experience in research and innovation, social entrepreneurship, quality assurance, business development, nation building and community development.
 Growing up in a family of slash-and-burn farmers living below the poverty line in a conflict-ridden province, he was inspired to find a solution in achieving peace, addressing poverty, deforestation and plastic pollution through social entrepreneurship.

 FACTBOX